newatoms/productrepository/README.md

 * a `pitch.md` for the pitch

 A good project slug is a codename for the project of 2 or 3 words, in lowercase with dashes and can be anything as long as it is rememberable.

+## Installing on CI

+You need a config file to deploy this repo, it needs to be formed as `config.example.js`, and can be called `config.json` if it is in the same folder.
+If on a headless CI machine you probably don't want to send a `json` file there, so you can encode it as BASE64 and store it as an environment variable called BASE64_CONFIG.